serhii-123/CS24/tasks/unit-tests.md

 ## Content Sanitization(*):

-1. Improve the sanitizeContent function to handle additional edge cases (e.g., handling quotes or other special characters).
+1. Improve the sanitizeContent function to handle additional edge cases (e.g., handling quotes or other special characters, ~`').
 2. Write tests for various content strings to ensure they are sanitized correctly.